kozlovra/anybite/readme.md

 Usage:

-Decode you string to Base64
+Encode you string to Base64

 Add 15 random symbols to start and end base64 string